Undecidability in resource theory: can you tell theories apart?: Main results

 In this section we prove that deciding whether a transition is present in a resource theory is undecidable (Corollary~\ref{lemma:membershipMonoids}), which implies that one cannot tell whether two resource theories presented in terms of free operations are the same (Corollary~\ref{lemma:distinguishability}).
 Moreover, we also show that it is impossible to algorithmically construct from a set of free operations $\mathcal{F}^*$ a set of monotones $\mathcal{M}$ which describes the same resource theory (Corollary~\ref{thm:resourcevsfreeoperations}).
 These facts are all consequences of the following: \begin{theorem} The membership problem for semigroups of CPTP maps is undecidable. \end{theorem}

 \begin{proof} The main arguments of the proof are inspired by~\cite{bellMembershipInvertibleDiagonal2007, bellReachabilityProblemsQuaternion2008}.
 Define two generic matrices in SU$(2)$:

 where $\vec{n}$ and $\vec{m}$ are vectors in $\mathbb{R}^3$ and $\vec{\sigma}:= \{\sigma_x,\sigma_y,\sigma_z\}$ is a vector of Pauli matrices.
 It was proven in~\cite{swierczkowskiClassFreeRotation1994} that any pair $\{A,B\}$ of this form generates a free semigroup whenever $\vec{n}\cdot \vec{m} = 0$ and $\cos\theta \in {\mathbb{Q}\backslash\{0,\pm1,\pm\frac{1}{2}\}}$.
 A semigroup of two elements is called free if there is a bijection between its elements and binary strings or, equivalently, if there is no finite composition of its elements that gives the identity.
 We can then use the two matrices above to encode words in $\{0,1\}^*$, where the star indicates arbitrary finite juxtaposition of the letters in a given set.
 Define $\gamma$ as the homomorphism that assigns to each binary word the corresponding element in the semigroup $\{A,B\}^*$.
 In other words, $\gamma$ operates on binary strings by substituting to each $0$ an $A$ and to each $1$ a $B$, and the juxtaposition of letters is mapped to matrix multiplication (e.g., $\gamma(010) = ABA$).
+Finally, we also need to define a matrix $C$ not in $\{A,B\}^*$, which can be easily done by choosing a unitary that squares to the identity.
+Since $\{A,B\}^*$ is free, by construction $C\notin \{A,B\}^*$.

 In order to prove the theorem we use a reduction to the Post Correspondence Problem (PCP).
 Given two different homomorphisms $h$ and $g$ from the finite alphabet $\Gamma$ to $\{0,1\}^*$, this is the problem of deciding whether there is a non-empty word $w\in\Gamma^*$ such that $h(w) = g(w)$.
 It is a classical result from computability theory that the PCP is undecidable~\cite{postVariantRecursivelyUnsolvable1946, sipser2012introduction}.
+Moreover, if one restricts the problem to words whose first character is fixed, this is also undecidable.
 The idea of the proof is to show that if the statement of the theorem were decidable, then the PCP would be as well, generating a contradiction.

 First, for each letter $a_i\in\Gamma$ define the two unitary matrices: